book-end/about-me/README.md

 ## About Me

 I'm Mabel, an aspiring QA Engineer, based in the San Francisco Bay Area.
-I'm a recent graduate from UC Irvine with a Bachelor's in Computer Science & Engineering with skills in test automation.
+I'm a recent graduate from UC Irvine with a Bachelor's in Computer Science & Engineering with skills and experience in manual and automated testing.

 ## Projects